sega pattern,

 Spring Boot is an opinionated framework that helps developers build Spring-based applications quickly and easily.

-The main goal of Spring Boot is to quickly create Spring-based applications
+The main goal of Spring Boot is to quickly create Spring-based applications without requiring developers to write the same boilerplate configuration again and again.

 3. What are the advantages of using Spring Boot for microservices?